Active Contrastive Learning of Audio-Visual Video Representations: Approach

 \subsection{Cross-Modal Active Contrastive Coding}

-Algorithm~\ref{alg:cm-acc} describes our proposed cross-modal active contrastive coding (for comparison, we also provide a version without active sampling in Appendix).
-At a high-level, we initialize the dictionaries $D_v$ and $D_a$ with $K$ randomly drawn samples from $V$ and $A$, respectively (\texttt{lines 3-5}).
-For each epoch, we construct ``negative candidate pools'' $U_v$ and $U_a$ with $N$ random samples from $V$ and $A$, respectively (\texttt{lines 7-9}).
-For each iteration within an epoch, we \textit{actively} select the most informative negative samples $S_v$ and $S_a$ from the pools $U_v$ and $U_a$, respectively, and enqueue them into the dictionaries $D_v$ and $D_a$, respectively (\texttt{lines 11-30}).
-We then perform cross-modal contrastive predictive coding, update the parameters of query encoders $\theta^v_q$ and $\theta^a_q$ via backpropagation, and apply momentum updates to the parameters of key encoders $\theta^v_k$ and $\theta^a_k$ (\texttt{lines 32-39}).
+Algorithm~\ref{alg:cm-acc} describes our proposed cross-modal active contrastive coding (we provide a simplified version here; we include a more detailed version and another version without active sampling in Appendix).
+At a high-level, we initialize the dictionaries $D_v$ and $D_a$ with $K$ randomly drawn samples from $V$ and $A$, respectively (\texttt{lines 3-4}).
+For each epoch, we construct ``negative candidate pools'' $U_v$ and $U_a$ with $N$ random samples from $V$ and $A$, respectively (\texttt{lines 6-7}).
+For each iteration within an epoch, we \textit{actively} select the most informative negative samples $S_v$ and $S_a$ from the pools $U_v$ and $U_a$, respectively, and enqueue them into the dictionaries $D_v$ and $D_a$, respectively (\texttt{lines 9-21}).
+We then perform cross-modal contrastive coding, update the parameters of query encoders $\theta^v_q$ and $\theta^a_q$ via backpropagation, and apply momentum updates to the parameters of key encoders $\theta^v_k$ and $\theta^a_k$ (\texttt{lines 22-27}).

-\textbf{Active sampling.} Our sampling approach finds the most informative negative instances by considering both \textit{uncertainly} and \textit{diversity}.
-To measure the uncertainty, we define a pseudo-label space induced by the queries from the other modality, and take the gradient of the last layer of a query encoder network with respect to the most confident prediction, which we call the pseudo-label $\tilde{y}$.
+\textbf{Active sampling.} To measure \textit{uncertainty}, we define a pseudo-label space induced by the queries from the other modality, and take the gradient of the last layer of a query encoder with respect to the most confident prediction, which we call the pseudo-label $\tilde{y}$.
+For instance, in the case of sampling negative video keys from the pool $U_v$ (\texttt{lines 10-15}), we compute the pseudo-posterior of a video key $v_n \in U_v \backslash D_a$,